Can My Lawsuit Be a Class Action?

 A class action is basically a procedural device used by courts to handle claims involving a large group of plaintiffs.
 This group is known as the “class,” and depending on the type of claim, it may include anywhere from a few dozen individuals to millions of people.
 “There’s no magical number,” says Gregory M. Utter, a class action attorney in Cincinnati, “but people typically think of 25 as being the minimum number.”

 The representatives are often, but not always, the people who filed the initial lawsuit.
-“The normal way is: A plaintiff who believes they’ve been wronged goes to a class action lawyer, who identifies the claims as being on behalf of not just that individual but a larger group of people,” says Utter.
+“The normal way is: A plaintiff who believes they’ve been wronged contacts a law firm and seeks legal advice from a class action lawyer, who identifies the claims as being on behalf of not just that individual but a larger group of people,” says Utter.
 “Then the lawyer will ask that person if they are interested in being a representative of the class.”

 The Importance of Rule 23